trigg3rX/triggerx-contracts/README.md

 otcli network create-task-definition --l2-chain 84532
 ```

-### **Note: All commands below are meant to be executed from `./contracts/` directory.**
+### **Note: All commands below are meant to be executed from the `./contracts/` directory.**

-- User need to set the salt for contracts as required.
+- The user needs to set the salt for contracts as required.
-- The RPC Url in script determines the chain where the contracts are deployed.
+- The RPC URL in the script determines the chain where the contracts are deployed.
 - Set the `AVS_GOVERNANCE_ADDRESS` and `ATTESTATION_CENTER_ADDRESS` in the `.env` file.

 4. Deploy JobRegistry Contract: